jhoupps/staffDirCrawler/README.md

-# staffDirCrawler
+# staffDirScraper
-A web crawler for the UW staff Directory
+A web Scraper for the UW staff Directory

 This project is offered without a licence, and is intended for one of my assignments.
 It's public because I'm not willing to spend money to make it private, so it's open source now, I guess.